vikramsm/imported-malaria-monitor/README.md

 ### Product Backlog Order Rational

-The product backlog is orded based on a MVP (Minimal Viable Product) criteria and the feature priorities state by the stakeholder.
+The product backlog is ordered based on a MVP (Minimal Viable Product) criteria and the feature priorities state by the stakeholder.

 ## Definition of Ready